author-img

 John is the editorial director for CarInsurance.com, Insurance.com and Insure.com.
 Before joining QuinStreet, John was a deputy editor at The Wall Street Journal and had been an editor and reporter at a number of other media outlets where he covered insurance, personal finance, and technology.

-If your insurer denies the claim, due to your daughter driving against the restriction of her permit, both you and she will be looked to for compensation for the other party’s damages and damages to your vehicle.
+If your insurer denies the claim, due to your teen driving against the restriction of their permit, you will be liable for compensation for the other party’s damages and damages to your vehicle.
+This accident, plus any offenses, such as driving without a license, can affect your future car insurance rates.

 If your rates do rise, shop around for more affordable auto insurance, there may be another insurer that won’t rate the accident as seriously.
-And make sure to ask about all the discounts your family may be eligible for, such as a good student discount if your daughter maintains good grades in school.
+And make sure to ask about all the discounts your family may be eligible for, such as a good student discount if your teen maintains good grades in school.

 Read more: Can you drive alone with your driver’s permit in New York?